Find an Orthodontist near you

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-An appointment where your treatment progress is evaluated, which may include changing wires, modifying wires or adding elastics.
+An appointment where your treatment progress is evaluated and your orthodontist might change wires, modifying wires or adding elastics.

 Appliance

-Any orthodontic device used to straighten teeth or change the position of your jaw.
+Any orthodontic device that is used to straighten your teeth or change the position of your jaw.
+These can be removable (“removable appliance”) or glued in (“fixed appliance”).

 Archwire

-A metal wire attached to brackets on your teeth to help move them into a new position.
+A metal wire attached to braces on your teeth to help move them into a new position.

 Band

-A circular strip of metal that surrounds the tooth to support it.
-It is usually attached to the back teeth (molars) and becomes an anchor point for the orthodontic archwires or other orthodontic appliances during treatment.
+A circular band of metal that surrounds the tooth to support it.
+It is usually attached to the back teeth (molars) and becomes an anchor point for the orthodontic archwires or appliances during treatment.

 Bonding

-The process of attaching brackets to your teeth using a special safe adhesive.
+The process of attaching braces (or other appliances) to your teeth using a safe adhesive.

 Braces